influxdata/docs-v2/content/enterprise_influxdb/v1.8/concepts/influxdb-enterprise-startup.md

 ### Precreator
 The Precreator service creates shards before they are needed.
-This ensures required shards exist by the time new time series data arrives and write-throughput is not affected by data that would normally trigger the creation of a new shard.
+This ensures necessary shards exist before new time series data arrives and that write-throughput is not affected the creation of a new shard.

 ### Snapshotter
 The Snapshotter service routinely creates snapshots of InfluxDB Enterprise metadata.

 ### Continuous Query
-The Continuous Query (CQ) service starts and manages the InfluxDB CQ engine.
+The Continuous Query (CQ) subsystem manages all InfluxDB CQs.

 ### Announcer
 The Announcer service announces a data node's status to meta nodes.

 ### Retention
-The Retention service enforces retention policies and drops data as it expires.
+The Retention service enforces [retention policies](/influxdb/v1.8/concepts/glossary/#retention-policy-rp) and drops data as it expires.

 ### Stats
 The Stats service monitors cluster-level statistics.

 ### Anti-entropy
 The Anti-entropy (AE) subsystem is responsible for reconciling differences between shards.
-For more information, see [Use the Anti-entropy service](/enterprise_influxdb/v1.8/administration/anti-entropy/).
+For more information, see [Use anti-entropy](/enterprise_influxdb/v1.8/administration/anti-entropy/).

 ### HTTP API
 The InfluxDB HTTP API service provides a public facing interface to interact with